COMET

 In R, we can also perform operations on objects; the type of an object defines what operations are valid.
 All of the basic mathematical and logical operations you are familiar with are examples of these, but there are many more.
 For example:

-<- 4 # creates an object named "a" assigned to the value: 4
+a <- 4 # creates an object named "a" assigned to the value: 4

-a <- 6 # creates an object named "b" assigned to the value: 6
+b <- 6 # creates an object named "b" assigned to the value: 6

-b <- a + b # creates an object "c" assigned to the value (a = 4) + (b = 6) c
+c <- a + b # creates an object "c" assigned to the value (a = 4) + (b = 6)

 Try and think about what value c holds!

-We can view the assigned value of c
+We can view the assigned value of c in two different ways:

-- By printing
+2. By printing c

 a + b